-The City of Windhoek Drought Response Plan consists of two components; the indicators that help the Council decide on an appropriate drought classification and response, and the corresponding actions recommended for that response.
-This plan delineates four stages of drought severity.
+The City of Windhoek Water Management Plan consists of two components; the indicators/index which helps the Council decide on an appropriate drought classification and response, and the corresponding actions recommended for that response.
+This plan delineates five stages or categories.
 Each stage is based on water supply indicators, as discussed earlier.